WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 While labeled as a horror-comedy, one can't deny Some Guy's heart string approach.
 It's all about family in this one and not the kind that pulls you into their meat shack and cut you up with a gasoline powered saw, but more of a broken kind who lost each other through communication yet doing their best to fix it.
 There's nothing pretty fancy about the production in general; the cinematography is good, gore effects is quick and cheap, and the pacing's built solely for character development.
 (As in very steady) In turn, the concept is thought provoking, highlighting on the dangers of living in the past and missing out on the important things in the present.

 In a way, Some Guy Who Kills People is a horror movie in vein of serial killer-slasher hybrids like Henry: Portrait of a Serial Killer, Maniac (1980), Tony (2009) or even Angst (1983), where the story's general focus is on the anti-hero and his everyday life, both average and not.
 His love life, his family, his work, all of it given more emphasis than the actual killing spree.
-I admit that the fatherhood angle isn't entirely new, with the likes of The Stepfather series (and one underrated remake) and Scream for Help (1984), but Some Guy did this in a rather new light: instead of a killer covering up his murderous ways as a dad, we instead have a killer trying to fit in as a father.
-It's intense, really, but intriguing enough of a premise to have me watching until the end and see the whole outcome, as the rather unsympathetic looking lead slowly tries figuring out this new page in his life.
+I admit that the fatherhood angle isn't entirely new, with the likes of The Stepfather series (and one underrated remake) and Scream for Help (1984), but Some Guy did this in a rather new light: instead of a killer covering up his murderous ways with false fatherly warmth, we instead have a killer trying to fit in as a father.
+It's intense and uneasy at first, really, but intriguing enough of a premise to have me watching until the end and see the whole outcome, as the rather unsympathetic looking lead slowly tries figuring out this new page in his life.
 That being said, those expecting a gore-on slasher flick will be mildly disappointed as the film resembles more of a family drama than a hack-a-thon.

 Some Guy brought up some familiar faces in the horror industry; one may recognize Lucy Davis, that lovable actress who helped Simon Pegg and Nick Frost act their way through a horde of zombies in Shaun of The Dead, and too Karen Black of the House of 1000 Corpses fame, as Ruth Boyd, Ken's disappointed mother.
 We also have Rocky Horror Picture Show's Barry Bostwick as the small town sheriff, whose quirky remarks on each murder lightens up the sullen mood one at a time.